Who are Conversation Partners?

 This UCAELI program is for adult learners of English who are mostly between 18–24 years of age.
 Many of these students are preparing to enter a college or university in the U.S. Others are improving their English skills for professional purposes or simply to be able to communicate better.
 This program is offered year-round in four sessions.
 Students in the program study English 22 hours per week from Monday through Friday.

 A UCAELI instructor facilitates the class, so no preparation or previous experience is necessary.
 The one requirement of volunteer partners is to speak in English.

 There are online and in-person opportunities available for the Fall 2021 semester.

 Option A: Conversation Partners are welcome to join for one hour on:

 - Online: Tuesdays from 10:00am – 11:00am, starting 9/7

 - In-Person (Storrs Campus): Wednesdays from 11:45am – 12:45pm, starting 9/8

 Option B: Join the Conversation Partners program during the summer!
 UCAELI offers more of a variety of programs during the summer months and the schedule allows for a bit more flexibility.

 Option C: A one-on-one program called Cross Cultural Connections is coordinated through the UCONN Community Outreach department.
 In this program, volunteers will be matched with a UCAELI IEP student for a full semester to meet at times that are mutually arranged.
 Informal meetings usually take place once a week for an hour at various locations on campus.
 This is a good opportunity for people interested in language exchange.
-In other words, during these meetings, students can practice English and the native language of the UCAELI student.
+During these meetings, students can practice English and the primary language of the UCAELI student.